Build-Native-Java-Apps/swagger-ui-launcher/README.md

 A native command-line tool to launch Swagger UI, written with Kotlin / GraalVM.

+> The goal of this project is to demonstrate how to use GraalVM to build native apps.
+For more information about building native Java apps with GraalVM, check out [this website](https://build-native-java-apps.cc/).

 # Usage

-Download a binary file from the releases page based on the platform (Windows, macOS or Ubuntu).
+Download a binary file from the [releases page](https://github.com/alexcheng1982/swagger-ui-launcher/releases) based on the platform (Windows, macOS or Ubuntu).

 See the usage of this tool.